You start off searching for something, and before you know it, you’re wandering off into a completely different subject!

 Drawn during the time of the invasion, Worrall’s work expresses well the revulsion farmers felt when grasshoppers first ate all their crops (including the wool off the sheep!).

-The grasshoppers added to the problem when they dug their eggs into the soil leaving the land vulnerable for another cycle of devastation.
+The grasshoppers added to the problem when they dug their eggs into the soil.
+That left the land vulnerable to another cycle of devastation.

 The actual creature was the Rocky Mountain Locust, and they returned in the 1930s, as well.